getsolus/solus-site.github.io/content/blog/2017/01/2017-01-18-adopting-flatpak-to-reassemble-third-party-applications/index.md

 ### Brand Power

 Clearly, in terms of "brand power", Snap has the upper hand currently.
 It's well known, well publicised, and receives constant coverage in the news.
-Flatpak, on the other hand, is often _percieved_ as having a slower rate of development, etc. In truth, Flatpak is actually just as quick in terms of development and enjoys very frequent updates.
+Flatpak, on the other hand, is often _perceived_ as having a slower rate of development, etc. In truth, Flatpak is actually just as quick in terms of development and enjoys very frequent updates.
 So, let us dismiss the power of the brand, and look at the technical aspects.